isralduke/thatbook/19-psalms.md

 > he did not spare them from death;
 > he handed their lives over to destruction.
 > <a name="78:51">78:51</a> He struck down all the firstborn in Egypt,
-> the firstfruits of their reproductive power in the tents of Ham.
+> the firstbfruits of their reproductive power in the tents of Ham.
 > <a name="78:52">78:52</a> Yet he brought out his people like sheep;
 > he led them through the wilderness like a flock.
 > <a name="78:53">78:53</a> He guided them safely along,